airyimbin/lab_studies_manager/README.md

 # Lab Studies Manager
-## CS5610 Project 3 Lab Studies Manager
+## CS5610 Final Project Lab Studies Manager

 The Lab Studies Manager is built with **Node**, **Express**, **MongoDB**, and **React** frontend.
 The Lab Studies Manager is a one stop website to manage your participants list and scheduling web app to be able to conveniently check everything you need instead of managing an unweildy spreadsheet.